zbram101/better-angels/README.md

 To build and deploy the application using Docker, follow these steps:

-1. Run the following command: docker-compose up --build
+1. Run the following command at root of project: docker-compose up --build

 2. This will start the API on port 5000, and the UI will be accessible on port 80.
 Once the application has built and started, navigate to [http://localhost/login](http://localhost/login) in your web browser.